bbastedo/Fifa20Tourney/README.md

 - Top seeds from each bracket will play opponent of lower seed for opposite bracket.
 - 3rd place game for loser of the semi-final game.

 8. Screenshots of each game must be submitted no later than 30 minutes after match has ended.
 If not submitted in time, results are null and void.
+Results can be saved on the Google Doc.